Jayco E-NewsletterSign up

-- Press biscuits down using a fork, the back of spoon, or the bottom of a cup measure.
-Place trays in oven.
+6) Press biscuits down using a fork, the back of a spoon, or the bottom of a cup measure.
+Place trays in the oven.

-- Return trays to oven and continue baking for a further 3 to 4 minutes or until golden brown (they will be soft).
+8) Return trays to the oven and continue baking for a further 3 to 4 minutes or until golden brown (they will be soft).

 Note: It seems we had a sweeter tooth in days gone by!
 It is possible to reduce the sugar by up to ½ cup without it affecting the recipe too much.